dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/SimulatorDemo.md

 ### Importing SDK Library

 **1**.
 Open Android Studio and select **File -> New -> New Project** to create a new project, named 'DJISimulatorDemo'.
 Enter the company domain and package name (Here we use "com.dji.simulatorDemo") you want and press Next.
-Set the mimimum SDK version as `API 19: Android 4.4 (KitKat)` for "Phone and Tablet" and press Next.
+Set the minimum SDK version as `API 19: Android 4.4 (KitKat)` for "Phone and Tablet" and press Next.
 Then select "Empty Activity" and press Next.
-Lastly, leave the Activity Name as "MainActivity", and the Layout Name as "activity_main", Press "Finish" to create the project.
+Lastly, leave the Activity Name as "MainActivity", and the Layout Name as "activity_main", press "Finish" to create the project.

  **2**.
 Unzip the Android SDK package downloaded from <a href="http://developer.dji.com/mobile-sdk/downloads/" target="_blank">DJI Developer Website</a>.
 Go to **File -> New -> Import Module**, enter the "API Library" folder location of the downloaded Android SDK package in the "Source directory" field.
-A "dJISDKLib" name will show in the "Module name" field.
+A "dJISDKLIB" name will show in the "Module name" field.
 Press Next and Finish button to finish the settings.

  ![importSDK](../../images/tutorials-and-samples/Android/SimulatorDemo/importsSDK.png)